 A lot of things go on behind the scenes

 When I was in a situation where my IEP was violated in a science class, I felt like my case manager wasn’t listening to anything that I said when I talked about how toxic the classroom environment was.
 I later found out they were working on getting special permission to transfer me into a virtual class halfway through the year.
 They surprised me with this news on my birthday, which is around the semester mark.
 While I might not have noticed, my case manager was working on helping me more than I thought!

 - How To Transfer To A Virtual Class Mid-Year

 - Why My Guidance Counselors Are The Reasons I Excel In College

 Legal resources for school

-I have a reputation for using every resource available to me, which might be why my school kept certain legal resources secret from me, like my state protection and advocacy organization.
-I wish I knew about this organization sooner, as they would have been helpful when dealing with IEP meetings, and especially helpful with IEP violations.
-Read more about my state’s organization, the Disability Law Center of Virginia, here.
+I have a reputation for using every resource available to me.
+This might be why my school kept certain legal resources secret from me, like my state protection and advocacy organization.
+I wish I knew about this organization sooner.
+They would have been helpful when dealing with IEP meetings, and especially helpful with IEP violations.

 They want you to not need them

-While it’s a problem if your case manager goes out of their way to ensure they’re not there if you need them, ultimately they want you to learn to self advocate.
+While it’s a problem if your IEP case manager goes out of their way to ensure they’re not there if you need them, ultimately they want you to learn to self advocate.
 My case managers were instrumental in teaching me this skill, which has helped me a lot since graduating high school and transitioning to college.
-Read more about learning to self advocate here.